MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 When the operation is complete verify that the following file exists: `[Project Directory]\Models\directml\directml-int4-awq-block-128\model.onnx`.

-In **Solution Explorer**, expand the "directml-int4-awq-block-128" folder and click on the "model.onnx" file.
-In the **File Properties** pane, set **Build Action** to "Content" and **Copy to Output Directory** to "Do not copy".
-For all other files in the model directory, make sure that the build action is "None" and the copy setting is "Copy if newer".
+In **Solution Explorer**, expand the "directml-int4-awq-block-128" folder and select all of the files in the folder.
+In the **File Properties** pane, set **Copy to Output Directory** to "Copy if newer".

 ## Add a simple UI to interact with the model